 The Role of the b2b Matchmaker

 To harvest the benefits of business matchmaking, it is essential to do it the right way.
 You as an event organizer function as the b2b matchmaker.
-Thus, making it easy to find the right collaboration partners and helping your attendees to meet, understand each other and have a good chance of initiating cooperation is influenced by the event organizer.
+Inviting people with similar interests and needs to your event is essential.
+Creating the correct categorizing within the system is needed.
+Making sure the right people find each other is out of your hands.
+Unless you use the right event management software.